June 25, 2013

 October 31, 2012

 The Massachusetts Institute of Technology (MIT) Concrete Sustainability Hub (CSH) will present a free webinar “Life Cycle Environmental and Cost Analysis Research” November 9, at 10:00 am Eastern.

 The Cement Council of Texas represents manufacturers of portland cement in Texas.
 We promote cement and concrete solutions to engineers, architects, contractors, owners, community leaders, and other stakeholders in targeted markets.
 Additionally, we educate the public about the economic, performance, and sustainability benefits of cement and concrete.
 We do this through communication, education, and technical service by our highly skilled staff of industry professionals.

 The Cement Council of Texas has announced that its third RCC Pavement Design and Construction Symposium will be held on November 20-21, 2013 at the Sheraton DFW Airport in Irving, Texas.

 The conference will feature international experts on RCC.
 They will provide engineering and construction professionals with education in the basic fundamentals of RCC pavements, and with emerging technologies that can make RCC even more cost-effective.
 The conference agenda is designed for professionals throughout the U.S., and its location near DFW Airport, will simplify transportation options.

 Also, contractors, equipment/material suppliers, and engineering firms can highlight their products and expertise through several sponsorship opportunities.

-Click here for registration, sponsorship and exhibitor information.
+Click here for registration and conference information.